FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 are equal to the Goal Loss Ratio), one can prove that Conditional Throughput values may have up to the Goal Loss Ratio relative difference.

-{::comment}

-    VP: DONE: Reformulate to avoid "we" construct.

-{:/comment}

 Setting the Goal Width below the Goal Loss Ratio may cause the Conditional Throughput for a larger Goal Loss Ratio to become smaller